MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-creating-a-template-by-using-content-controls.md

 11. In the **Controls** group, click the **Rich Text** button ![RichTextContentControl](../vsto/media/richtextcontrol.gif "RichTextContentControl") to add a <xref:Microsoft.Office.Tools.Word.RichTextContentControl> to the last cell.

-## Populating the Combo Box and Drop Down List Programmatically
+## Populate the combo box and drop down list programmatically
  You can initialize content controls at design time by using the **Properties** window in [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)].
-You can also initialize them at run time, which enables you to set their initial states dynamically.
+You can also initialize them at runtime, which enables you to set their initial states dynamically.
 For this walkthrough, use code to populate the entries in the <xref:Microsoft.Office.Tools.Word.ComboBoxContentControl> and <xref:Microsoft.Office.Tools.Word.DropDownListContentControl> at run time so that you can see how these objects work.

-#### To modify the UI of the content controls programmatically
+### To modify the UI of the content controls programmatically

 1. In **Solution Explorer**, right-click **ThisDocument.cs** or **ThisDocument.vb**, and then click **View Code**.